course-details-portlet

 The general part will consist of e-based learning tools using course material that will be made available in Blackboard.
 There will be tests and other assignments to most of the course modules.
 Completion of tests and assignments is mandatory.
 The deadline will be given around the start of the semester.
 Supplementary lectures will be given as online lectures.

-The special part for fish and aquatic animals will consist of lectures, either online or in an auditorium, given intensively over a few days.
-Attendance to the lectures is mandatory.
+The special part for fish and aquatic animals will consist of lectures, either online or in an auditorium.

 Compulsory assignments